Home/Meats/Goat Liver

 Health Benefits

-Contains significant amounts of Vitamin B12, important for nerve function and DNA synthesis.
+Contains significant amounts of Vitamin B12, crucial for nerve function and the production of DNA.

 Possible Risks & Side Effects